pxtha/lib/README.md

 ```

 # Sync
-Sync add new value to object and keep old value.
+Sync add only changed values to object.
 Usually use when updating fields of record.
 ```golang

 type UpdateUserRequest struct {